 Make sure you go slow.
 Just because your friends want to go out to hike a 14er doesn’t mean that has to be your first hike.
 Look for trails marked as easy that have small changes in grade and shorter in length.
 As you begin to build your strength and endurance you can gradually increase in elevation gain and distance.
 Soon you will be summiting mountains and taking in the breathtaking views.

-If you have a suggestion for a hike that you would like me to try, feel free to email me at firstname.lastname@example.org or you can follow me on the below social media platforms.
-I have also added all hikes to the interactive map that you can find here.
+If you have any questions, comments or have a topic you would like me to cover you can email me at Fatmanlittletrails@gmail.com.
+Or you can follow along at the below social media platforms.
+Happy Hiking!